vitorcpm/network-file-chat/README.md

 - Users can request a list of currently connected clients.
 - File transfer is supported via TCP.
 - The server broadcasts notifications about user connections and file uploads.
-- Clients can gracefully disconnect from the server.
+- Clients can disconnect from the server.

 ## How It Works